 Haiku (俳句) is a brief genre of poetry that typically presents a moment of perception, often with a seasonal reference (kigo, or season word: 季語) and a two-part juxtapositional structure (equivalent to using a kireji, or cutting word: 切れ字) that conveys or implies an emotion through primarily objective sensory imagery.
 Haiku’s kissing cousin is senryu (川柳), more accurately presented in English as senryū, with a macron—although I agree with Makoto Ueda in Light Verse from the Floating World who omits the macron because he expects the word to be “completely anglicized in the near future.”
 Senryu is similar to haiku except that it tends to be more satirical or ironic in tone, and does not need to include a season word or two-part structure (although some senryu may still include these elements yet still be considered as senryu).
 Some people think of haiku as focusing on nature, with senryu focusing on people, but this is misleading.
 The fact is that many haiku by the Japanese masters also focus on people, so having human content is not a distinguishing factor.
 Furthermore, haiku is actually a seasonal poem, not strictly a nature poem (many of the kigo that haiku aim at are in fact not nature-related), although nature often comes along for the ride.
 Instead, it is usually tone that differentiates haiku and senryu.
 Haiku tend to celebrate their subjects (even if dark), whereas senryu tend to have a “victim,” and may or may not be humourous.
 Haiku typically treat their subjects reverently, whereas senryu do so irreverently.
 Where haiku might be said to inflate their subjects, senryu tend to deflate them.
 Stephen Addiss has said that senryu is an equalizer, while haiku is a harmonizer.
 Indeed, haiku try to make a feeling, and senryu try to make a point.
 In other words, if haiku is in your heart, senryu is sometimes in your face.
 And if haiku is a finger pointing to the moon, senryu is often a finger poking you in the ribs.
+In a nutshell, I take haiku seriously, and senryu lightly.

-More than 4,000 of my haiku and senryu have appeared in hundreds of journals and anthologies, and have been translated into at least twenty-two languages (most recently Turkish, Swahili, and Punjabi).
+More than 4,500 of my haiku and senryu have appeared in hundreds of journals and anthologies, and have been translated into at least twenty-two languages (most recently Turkish, Swahili, and Punjabi).
 This page presents selections of these poems.
 For additional poems, click the links on the Books and Trifolds pages, and see also Sequences and Collaborations.
 See also “Everything You Always Wanted to Know About Haiku and Senryu But Were Too Busy Writing to Ask” and “Notes on Japanese Forms.”
 Enjoy!

 If you have any comments or questions, please contact Michael Dylan Welch.